antbern/flipdot-games/README.md

 The following game(s) are currently implemented / work in progress:

 - [x] Snake (quite feature complete, only missing random starting positions on the pico!)
-- [ ] Tetris (wouldn't this be cool!?
-Well, work-in-progress... feel free to contribute!)
+- [x] Tetris (Work-in-progress, but almost playable... feel free to contribute!)
+- [ ] Something like infinite scroller game?
+Flying through space with random objects moving around?

 ## :hammer: Development